Foundation-Classes-For-OpenTK/OFC/README.md

 # OFC
 Open Foundation Classes for OpenTK

+This site is not associated with OpenTK project.

 This repository holds a set of c# class wrappers which wrap the OpenTK GL API interface (which is a thin shim on top of OpenGL) into more useable c# classes.

 These make drawing objects to GL much easier to perform.